TrySpace/GPT-Helper/README.md

+# GPT Prompt Engineer

 This is a fork of [jas3333/GPT-Helper](https://github.com/jas3333/GPT-Helper) that has been updated to work with `typescript` and uses `@mui` material design components, making it mobile-friendly.

-The application uses `zustand` for state management and local storage, `axios` for openAI requests, and `react-syntax-highlighter` to format the GPT responses.
+The application uses `zustand` for state management and local storage, `axios` for openAI requests, and `react-syntax-highlighter` & `react-syntax-markdown` to format the GPT responses.
 The modifications are primarily made using GPT/ChatGP, including this readme.

+## Warning!

+This app is an _interface to the GPT API_.
+It is **not** ChatGPT **nor** does it use the ChatGPT API.
+It is created as a backup alternative to ChatGPT, which can sometimes be overloaded.

-### Tech Stack
+## Tech Stack

 - Typescript
 - @mui/material
 - Zustand
 - Axios
-- react-syntax-highlighter
+- react-syntax-highlighter & react-syntax-markdown

-## GPT Prompt Engineer

-This app is an interface to the GPT API. **It isn't ChatGPT nor does it use the Chatgpt api**.
-It was was created as a backup alternative to ChatGPT, which can sometimes be overloaded.

 ## Usage